kuzzleio/kuzzle-how-to/replicate-to-sql-with-generic-events/README.md

 In this tutorial you will see how to use generic events to trigger action while doing actions such as insert or delete.

-1. We will create a plugin [listening synchronously](/core/1/plugins/guides/pipes) to Document Controller events in order to report document changes in Cassandra.
+1. We will create a plugin [listening synchronously](https://docs.kuzzle.io/core/2/plugins/guides/pipes/) to Document Controller events in order to report document changes in PostgresSQL.
 1. We will use [Generic events](https://docs.kuzzle.io/core/2/plugins/guides/events/generic-document-events/) to trigger some controller's actions.
 1. We will be using the open-source Kuzzle stack.
 (Check [docker-compose.yml](docker-compose.yml) for more details)